LaylaMeower/LaylaMeower/_posts/2024-11-28-joinfedivri.md

 categories: english join-fedivri fedivri
 ---

-Well, if you haven't heard, I'm the ratifier of [JoinFedivri](https://codeberg.org/JoinFedivri).
+Well, if you haven't heard, I'm the Ratifier of [JoinFedivri](https://codeberg.org/JoinFedivri).

 ## What's That?